TN 9 (04-26)

 2. 2.

-Follow-up to the FO only once and set another PCACS diary for an additional 30 days sending the ACR to DHF.
+Send a follow-up to the FO only once and set another diary for an additional 30 days;.
+Send the ACR to DHF.

 3. 3.

-If you do not receive a response or evidence after a reasonable effort to secure proof of WC/PDB, the PC should fully document the record of all unsuccessful attempts and send a due process notice informing the individual that we will impose offset at the State maximum unless we receive the requested evidence per GN 03001.015.
+If you do not receive a response from the FO or receive the evidence after a reasonable effort to secure proof of WC/PDB, the PC should fully document the record of all unsuccessful attempts.

 4. 4.

-Establish a 30-day diary from the date the due process notice was sent; if you do not receive a response, take action to adjust the record using the State maximum.
+Establish a 30-day diary from the date the advance due process notice was sent.
+If you do not receive a response, take action to adjust the record using the State maximum rate effective with the current operating month (COM), per GN 02407.010A.1.

 C. Systems processing of cases with WC/PDB offset